The Best Ultralight Budget Sleeping Bags for Backpacking, Cycle touring, and Bikepacking Compared

-The narrower the space inside your sleeping bag, the easier it will be for your body to warm up the air inside, thus giving you a feel of warmth.
+The narrower the space inside your sleeping bag, the easier it will be for your body to warm up the air inside, thus giving you a feeling of warmth.
 That’s why real winter sleeping bags are always mummy shaped.
-Movement though, inside a mummy sleeping bag is very constrained, forcing you to sleep in only a few positions, this can be hell for some (like me for example) and cause intense sweating when the temperatures get warmer.
+The movement though, inside a mummy sleeping bag is very constrained, forcing you to sleep in only a few positions, this can be hell for some (like me for example) and cause intense sweating when the temperatures get warmer.

 There is nothing such a 4-season sleeping bag, 4-seasons means winter.
 If you’re going to hike, backpack, or bicycle tour across different climate zones there’s no way you’ll always be comfortable with the same sleeping bag.

 There are two types of materials used to fill a sleeping bag, bird downs (generally duck or goose) and synthetic materials.
 The cheapest sleeping bags are usually filled with synthetic materials, less efficient in retaining warmth compared to downs.